ZC Rating 3 of 7: Good

 I looked at my fingers and started counting.
 Right.
 That makes eighteen times Zombos has said "What was that all about?" after watching a movie Paul brought over, and twelve times Paul's responded with "you didn't like it?"
 I'm not sure why I bothered to remember all this, but it did make me warm and cozy inside for some reason.
 I sipped my Mocha Bon Machiavelli and smiled with self-satisfaction, and waited.
 Right on cue they both looked at me and waited for some sort of guidance, absolution, support, or what exactly I'm not sure.
 I never could pin that one down.

 "It's got me flummoxed," I finally said.
 "I like it, but I'm not sure why.
-I'm also not sure why Black & Blue Films is going to do a remake.
-You've got a rich amateur dabbling in paranormal science, a screeching hand-puppet creature called the Asphyx, which rushes to a person's soul when said person is expiring--greatly aided by very accommodating people dying in ludicrous ways--and it's all nonsense, really, but still oddly watchable."
+I'm also not sure why Black & Blue Movies is going to do a remake.
+You've got a rich amateur dabbling in paranormal science, a screeching hand-puppet creature called the Asphyx, which rushes to a person's soul when said person is expiring—greatly aided by very accommodating people dying in ludicrous ways—and it's all nonsense, really, but still oddly watchable."

 Sir Hugo Cunningham (Robert Stephens) dabbles in paranormal research.
 He's so brilliant he's invented a moving picture camera, and so rich he's not bothered to patent it.
 His hobby is to photograph the dying, looking for evidence of the soul as it leaves the body.
-What he finds in his pictures are mysterious smudges appearing next to each one of the dying people he's photographed.
+What he finds in his pictures are mysterious smudges appearing next to each of the dying people he's photographed.
 He explains to his step-son, Giles (Robert Powell), those smudges are evidence of the soul leaving the body at the time of death.
-They appear in his photographs because he uses a special acidic developing solution.
-By now you should have noticed the Hammer Studios-like period hairdos; but while the movie is in color, like that studios' Gothic horror stories, its direction by Peter Newbrook lacks the slick, underlying urgency and tension of a Hammer-directed costume drama.
+He thinks they're appearing in his photographs because of a special developing solution he's concocted.
+By now, watching this movie, you will have noticed the Hammer Studios-like period hairdos; but while the movie is in color, like that studios' Gothic horror stories, its direction by Peter Newbrook lacks the slick, underlying urgency and tension of a Hammer-directed costume drama.

-A boating accident leaves Sir Hugo distraught with grief and determined to find precisely what those smudges are.
-Recording a public hanging with his camera and using another of his inventions, a bright spotlight powered by crystals that give off an intense blue light when water drips on them, he inadvertently discovers those smudges are not made by the soul departing the body, but by a netherworld-postman coming for its pickup.
-His special spotlight traps the screaming bugger in its beams, staying the little courier from its appointed rounds, thereby keeping the person alive and unable to die.
+A boating accident leaves Sir Hugo distraught with grief and determined more than ever to find out what those smudges are.
+Recording a public hanging with his camera and using another of his inventions, a bright spotlight powered by crystals that give off an intense blue light when water drips on them, he inadvertently discovers those smudges are not made by the soul departing the body, but by a netherworld-postman coming to pick it up.
+His spotlight traps the ugly, screeching, little monster in its beams, keeping it from taking the soul and leaving, which for some odd reason keeps the person alive and unable to die, no matter how much dead they may.
+He dubs the creature an Asphyx, and it looks like a hand-puppet in action.

-Especially when Sir Hugo and Giles devise fiendish Grand Guignol contraptions to bring death so very close, just enough to summon the Asphyx using electrocution, the guillotine, and asphyxiation by gas.
+Especially when Sir Hugo and Giles devise fiendish Grand Guignol contraptions to bring death so very close, just enough to summon the Asphyx by using electrocution, the guillotine, and asphyxiation by gas.
 Simply strangling each other appears to never have crossed their minds.
-Althought it would be dull to watch.
-Yet through all this seriously and impeccably performed silliness, peppered with outrageously impossible artifice, it’s fun watching the intentionally-accidental deaths pile up as Sir Hugo goes for immortality and insists his family do so along with him.
+Yet through all this seriously and impeccably performed silliness, peppered with outrageously impossible artifice, it’s fun watching the accidental deaths pile up as Sir Hugo tries again and again for immortality and insists his family keep trying, along with him, one by one.